apadonovan/friendred_blog/_posts/2018-06-04-Moqiu-performance.md

 <iframe src="https://player.vimeo.com/video/277711455" width="640" height="380" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/277711455">laser_simulation</a> from <a href="https://vimeo.com/user41998022">Friendred</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+for the working progree show, I will present the demosntration of how these 6 motors work in a sequence and get the data from openframwork via XBee and shield.
+Here is a monumental video for the first 6 haha

+<iframe src="https://player.vimeo.com/video/278129503" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 ##Motors
 unipolar and bipolar: